-A global Internet technology company and our RXO customer, needed to change their hiring culture to focus on gender diversity.
+A global Internet technology company and our RPO customer, needed to change their hiring culture to focus on gender diversity.

 The team used a multi-channel approach which included: